SummaryRead the full fact sheet

 Men with diabetes and erectile dysfunction

-Men with diabetes have a higher risk of erectile dysfunction, especially if their diabetes is not well controlled.
-We do not fully understand the reasons for this.
-Over the long term, poor control of a man’s diabetes may result in increased damage to the nerves and circulation that control blood flow to the penis.
-If blood glucose levels are kept in the normal range, these problems are less likely to occur.
+Over the long term, poor control of your diabetes may result in increased damage to the nerves and circulation that control blood flow to your penis.
+If you keep your blood glucose levels in the target range, these problems are less likely to occur.

 Unproven claims for treating erectile dysfunction

 Many products available ‘over the counter’ or via the internet claim to treat or even cure erectile dysfunction.
 These products are often expensive and usually have not been adequately tested for either their side effects or results.

 There have been cases of serious health consequences from use of ‘erection therapies’ obtained online.
 Treat such products with caution and use only under the supervision of a doctor.